10 killed, 3 injured in Buffalo supermarket mass shooting - NewsBreak

 BUFFALO, N.Y. — Officials say ten people were killed and three more were injured Saturday afternoon in a shooting at a supermarket in Buffalo .

-The suspect, identified as 18-year-old Payton S. Gendron, of Conklin, was taken into custody and arraigned.
-He pleaded not guilty to one count of first-degree murder.
-He was remanded without bail.
-A felony hearing is scheduled for Thursday morning.

-Authorities say Gendron is a white male, and the FBI is investigating the shooting as a hate crime and radically motivated violent extremism.

-Police say Gendron traveled "hours" to carry out the attack at the Tops Friendly Market on Jefferson Avenue.
+The suspect, described as an 18-year-old white male, is in custody.
+Police did not say where the suspect is from, but they said he is not from the Buffalo area and traveled "hours" to carry out the shooting at the Tops Friendly Market on Jefferson Avenue.

 The supermarket is in a predominately Black neighborhood, about 3 miles north of downtown Buffalo.
 The surrounding area is primarily residential, with a Family Dollar store and fire station near the store.